Sam-MARTis/EulerianFluidSimulator/README.md

 ```

 Now that we have solved the divergence, it is time to move the fluid.
-FOr this, we move the velocity values at each of the cell boundries.
+For this, we move the velocity values at each of the cell boundaries.
 This is equivalent to the whole fluid's movement.

-For the advection, we basically try to do the following: If the fluid moved, some fluid packet would now reach our current point.
-So that means, if we find the state of the fluid packet, we will know what value our current value should be in th future.
+For the advection, we basically try to do the following: If the fluid moves, some fluid packet will reach our current point.
+So that means if we find the state of the fluid packet, we will know what value our current value should be in the future.
 So we try to find which packet of fluid would land on our point.
-This is called Semi-Lagrange advection
+This is called Semi-Lagrange advection.

-If the velocity of our position(x) is v(x), then a first order approximation would be that the particle that landed here would be at x - v(x)dt.
-Ie, the new velocity after a time dt would be v(x-v(x)dt).
-This is correct and is a first order method, however we use a more accurate second order method called Runge Kutta 2
+If the velocity of our position(x) is v(x), then a first-order approximation would be that the particle that landed here would be at x - v(x)dt.
+I.e., the new velocity after a time it would be v(x-v(x)dt).
+This is correct and is a first-order method, however, we use a more accurate second-order method called Runge Kutta 2

 ```typescript
   advectCellVelocities = (cell: Cell, dt: number): void => {